Ty-Sir/OpenMint/README.md

 Once successfully added you can now simulate users interacting with OpenMint locally.

-Make sure you are running on a local server, such as `python3 -m http.server` and viewing the site via `localhost:8080/client`
+Make sure you are running on a local server, by going into the root folder and running `python3 -m http.server` in the command line and then viewing the site via `localhost:8080/client`

 ## License